Waste Management Tenders 🗑️ – How You Can Efficiently Run A Tender Process

-If you work in a large corporate with many sites and varied waste and recycling requirements – waste management tenders may be something that will come across your desk at some point in the future,
+Waste Management Tenders 🗑️: If you work in a large corporate with many sites and varied waste and recycling requirements, waste management tenders may be something that will come across your desk at some point in the future.

-In today’s blog we will cover everything you would need to know about running successful waste management tenders and also how Waster can help you in the process.
+In this blog, we will cover everything you would need to know about running successful waste management tenders and also how Waster can help you in the process.

-Whilst Waster is designed for small and medium companies – we also provide waste and recycling services to many large corporates throughout Australia.
-We work on request for tender processes when companies are seeking the services of waste and recycling companies.
+Whilst Waster is designed for small and medium companies, we can also provide waste management and recycling services to many large corporates throughout Australia.
+We work on request for tender processes when companies are seeking the services of waste management and recycling companies.

-We can ensure that you receive one invoice – and do not have to manage disparate suppliers – whether your location is in metro Melbourne or Wagga Wagga.
+We can ensure that you receive one invoice.
+You do not have to manage disparate suppliers, whether your location is in metro Melbourne or Wagga Wagga.

 You can check out more details on the topic here.

-What are the first steps in good waste management tenders process?
+What are the first steps in a good waste management tenders process?

-I used to work for a major waste company – and we replied to many tenders for waste and recycling services.
-Some of the biggest mistakes I saw companies make included the followingL
+I used to work for a quite significant waste company.
+We replied to many tenders for waste management and recycling services.
+Some of the biggest mistakes I saw companies make included the following:

-– Focusing purely on the price – but ignoring the actual real additional costs
+- focusing purely on the price but ignoring the actual real additional costs, and

 I will cover each of these below.

-In most companies – a waste management tenders process will only come round every couple of years – i.e. and a contract may last 2-4 years – and then the staff in charge of running that tender will move off to another subject area.
+In most companies, a waste management tenders process will only come round every couple of years.
+A contract may last 2-4 years, and then the staff in charge of running that tender will move off to another subject area.

-This means that the buyers often know very little about waste and recycling and of course will then make lots of mistakes.
+This means that buyers often know very little about waste and recycling.
+Of course, the buyers will then make lots of mistakes in the process.

 Whilst waste and recycling are basically simple concepts – the difficulties appear in the huge geographic area of Australia.
 Not every service is available in every area – and no one company covers the entire country.
 Knowing recycling and landfill sites, waste management facility and truck fleets is vital.

 This means that you need to shop around to get the best coverage and service for each waste stream in each area.